Youxuan1/ee6222_assignment_1/EE6222 Assignment 1 Report.md

 ## Abstract

 In this report, I investigated how dimensionality reduction affects the classification performance of high-dimensional data.
-I applied Principal Component Analysis (PCA) to reduce the dimensionality of a publicly available dataset and evaluated the classification accuracy using a k-nearest neighbor (k-NN) classifier across a range of reduced dimensions.
+I utilized the PCA method to reduce the dimensions of a public data set.
+I evaluated the accurate classification rate using a kNN classifier across a range of reduced dimensions.
 The dataset was preprocessed through normalization and partitioned into separate training and testing sets.
-All parameters for dimensionality reduction and classification were determined using only the training data, while the testing data was used solely to evaluate performance.
+Only the training data determined all dimensionality reduction and classification parameters, while the testing data was used solely to evaluate how accurate my prediction method would be.
 A curve illustrating the relationship between classification accuracy and data dimensionality was generated and analyzed.
 The results showed that moderate dimensionality reduction can improve classification accuracy by removing redundant features and noise, whereas excessive reduction may lead to significant information loss and performance degradation.
 This study highlights the importance of selecting an appropriate number of dimensions to balance performance and computational efficiency.

 ## Introduction

 High-dimensional data is common in modern machine learning applications, such as image recognition, bioinformatics, and signal processing.
-However, high dimensionality can introduce challenges such as increased computational cost, overfitting, and the curse of dimensionality, which often degrade the performance of classification algorithms.
-Dimensionality reduction techniques provide an effective way to address these issues by projecting the data into a lower-dimensional space while preserving the most informative features.
+However, high dimensionality can introduce problems, such as increasing computational cost, overfitting, and the curse of dimensionality, which often degrade the performance of classification algorithms.
+Dimensionality reduction techniques effectively address these issues by casting the points into a space in lower dimensions meanwhile preserving the most informative features.

 In this study, I explored how dimensionality reduction influences the classification performance of a high-dimensional dataset.
-Specifically, I applied Principal Component Analysis (PCA), an unsupervised linear projection method that reduces the number of features by retaining the directions of maximum variance.
+Specifically, I used PCA, an unsupervised linear projection method that reduces the number of features by retaining the directions of maximum variance.
 After reducing the dataset into various dimensions, I evaluated classification performance using a k-nearest neighbor (k-NN) classifier.

-The aim of this experiment was to analyze the relationship between classification accuracy and the number of dimensions used, and to determine whether dimensionality reduction can improve performance or not.
-The dataset was properly normalized and split into training and testing sets to ensure a fair evaluation.
+This experiment analyzed the relationship between classification accuracy and the number of dimensions used and determined whether dimensionality reduction can improve performance.
+The dataset was appropriately normalized and separated into training and testing sets to ensure a fair evaluation.
 The final outcome was visualized as a curve showing how classification accuracy varies with the number of dimensions retained after PCA.

 ## Methodology

 ### Dataset

-For this experiment, I used the MNIST dataset, a well-known benchmark in image classification that contains 70,000 grayscale images of handwritten digits (0–9).
-Each image is 28×28 pixels, resulting in 784-dimensional feature vectors.
+I used the MNIST dataset for this experiment, a well-known image classification benchmark containing about 70 thousand grayscale images of handwritten digits (0–9).
+Each image comprises 28×28 pixels, resulting in 784-dimensional feature vectors.
 I selected this dataset because of its high dimensionality and widespread use in evaluating classification and dimensionality reduction algorithms.

 ### Preprocessing

 Before applying dimensionality reduction and classification, I standardized the data using zero-mean and unit-variance normalization.
 This preprocessing step was necessary to eliminate bias caused by different feature scales.
-The dataset was then randomly partitioned into 70% for training and 30% for testing.
-All parameters used in dimensionality reduction and classification were computed strictly from the training data.
-The testing data was used only to evaluate the model’s performance.
+The dataset was then randomly partitioned into seven-tenths for training and three-tenths for testing.
+All parameters used in dimensionality reduction and classification were computed strictly from the training set.
+And the testing set was used only to evaluate the performance of the model.

 ### Dimensionality Reduction

-I applied Principal Component Analysis (PCA) to reduce the data to various lower-dimensional subspaces.
-PCA identifies the principal components that capture the maximum variance in the data and projects the original features onto those directions.
-I experimented with a range of dimensions, including 2, 5, 10, 20, 40, 60, 80, 100, 150, and 200 dimensions, in order to observe how dimensionality affects classification performance.
+I used the PCA method to reduce the data to various lower-dimensional subspaces.
+The PCA process illustrates the principal components with the maximum variance in data and project original features in those directions.
+I experimented with a range of dimensions, including 2, 5, 10, 20, 40, 60, 80, 100, 150, and 200, to observe how dimensionality affects classification performance.

 ### Classification

-For classification, I used the k-nearest neighbor (k-NN) algorithm with k=3k=3, a simple and effective non-parametric method.
-After dimensionality reduction, I trained the k-NN classifier using the transformed training data, and evaluated it on the correspondingly reduced test data.
+I used the kNN algorithm with k=3, a simple and effective non-parametric method for classification.
+After dimensionality reduction, I trained the k-NN classifier using the transformed training data and evaluated it on the correspondingly reduced test set.
 The classification accuracy at each dimensionality level was recorded.

 ### Evaluation